“Its commitment to customer service and the need for timely and sometimes robust advice is highly valued.”

 Ian Blaney

-Ian acts for a wide range of charitable organisations, with a particular focus on ecclesiastical and education law.
+Ian acts for a wide range of charitable and public organisations, with a particular focus on ecclesiastical, education and burial law.

 - the establishment and regulation of charities;